-If you're correcting the refundable portion of the credit for qualified sick and family leave wages that you reported on Form 941, line 13c, enter the total corrected amount from Worksheet 1, Step 2, line 2k, in column 1.
+If you're correcting the refundable portion of the credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021, that you reported on Form 941, line 13e, enter the total corrected amount from Worksheet 2, Step 2, line 2s, in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
 For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.

 Copy the amount in column 3 to column 4.
 However, to properly show the amount as a credit or balance due item, enter a positive number in column 3 as a negative number in column 4 or a negative number in column 3 as a positive number in column 4.
+For an example of how to report amounts in columns 1-4 for an employment tax credit, see the instructions for line 17, earlier.

-26. Refundable Portion of Employee Retention Credit
+26c.
+Refundable Portion of COBRA Premium Assistance Credit